COVID's 'not done with us': Nations rush to contain omicron

 Days after the variant sent a shudder through the financial world nearly two years into the pandemic that has killed over 5 million people, markets had mixed reactions Monday, with European stocks and oil prices rebounding and Wall Street opening higher, while Asian markets fell further.

-The infections showed the difficulty in keeping the virus in check in a globalized world of jet travel and open borders.
-Yet, many countries tried to do just that, even against the urging of the WHO, which noted that border closings often have limited effect and can wreak havoc on lives and livelihoods.
+The infections have underscored the difficulty in keeping the virus in check in a globalized world of jet travel and open borders.
+Yet, many countries are trying to do just that, against the urging of the WHO, which noted that border closings often have limited effect and can wreak havoc on lives and livelihoods.

 Some argued that such restrictions could provide valuable time to analyze the new variant.
 Little is known about it, including whether it is more contagious, more likely to cause serious illness or more able to evade vaccines.